Participant Recruitment in Accessibility Research

 Three online sessions during the week of October 20–26, 2025

 We will run the workshop online via Zoom across three sessions (see Table 1) during the week of October 20–26.
-We will divide it into three online sessions spread over multiple days to reduce participant fatigue.
-The exact dates and times for the sessions will be determined based on selected participants' availability.
+We divide it into three online sessions spread over multiple days to reduce participant fatigue.
+The exact dates and times based on selected participants' availability are shown in Table 1.

 Before the Workshop